connerknightwawrejko-rgb/FretboardVisualizer/README.md

 (other than thestandard/common tuning for all of the instruments so far) everything is solved by math, and the code is very modular allowing for the addition of things in minutes whether it be adding another instrument or whatever.

+I get this Isn't something too crazy or groundbreaking but I just thought that I'd put it out there anyways.